lruepke/HTF_lecture/source/lectures/L_FVM/Exercise1.rst

 here :math:`N` is the number of cell, :math:`\mathbf{A}` is a sparse matrix of coefficients, :math:`\mathbf{T}` is cell-centered temperature field.
 The matrix is visualized as :numref:`fig:fvm_matrix`.
 It should be noted that **the coefficients matrix of Laplacian term is a symmetric matrix and the boundary conditions only affect diagonal entry of the coefficients matrix**.
-Further, only the fixed value boundary condition affects the matrix and the fixed flux boundary condition affects the RHS :math:`B`.
+Further, only the fixed value boundary condition affects the matrix and the fixed flux boundary condition affects the RHS(Right hand of side) :math:`B`.

 .. tab:: Regular mesh